Devious Maids: Development

-The plot is based on the Mexican TV series Ellas son... la Alegría del Hogar, which translates in English as "They Are... the Joy of the Place" and was heavily influenced by Cherry's previous series Desperate Housewives.
+The plot is based on the Mexican TV series Ellas son... la Alegría del Hogar, which translates in English as "They Are... the Joy of the Home" and was heavily influenced by Cherry's previous series Desperate Housewives.
 The Mexican series is based on an original concept by Gloria Calzada, Juan Meyer, and Salvador Rizo.
 The American adaptation was to follow four maids with ambition and dreams of their own while they work for the rich and famous in Beverly Hills, California.
 ABC ordered the pilot on January 31, 2012.
 Actress Eva Longoria was announced as an executive producer on March 26.
 She had worked previously with Cherry on Desperate Housewives, and was hired to add perspective to the Latina roles.
 ABC Studios gave Cherry permission to start making senior staffing offers for the show on May 1, which was perceived as an indication that the show would be picked up.

 On May 14, 2012, the pilot was not picked up by ABC for the 2012–13 United States network schedule.
 However, on June 22, 2012, Lifetime picked up the pilot with a thirteen-episode order.
 In May 2012, Roselyn Sánchez made a cameo appearance in the final episode of Desperate Housewives, "Finishing the Hat", as her character Carmen Luna.

 After a series of constant cliffhangers and ongoing drama, the season 1 finale became its highest-rated episode, with 3 million viewers.
 Season 2, on the other hand, averaged 1.8 million total viewers per episode.
 The premiere episode of season 3 drew in 1.5 million viewers.